 I think all major desktop environments have some sort of graphical tool to check the disk usage on Linux.
 You can search for it in the menu of your desktop Linux system.

-There can be more ways and tools to check the disk space of course.
+Of course, there can be more ways and tools to check disk space.
 I showed you the most common command line and GUI methods for this purpose.

-I also explained a few things that might trouble you in understanding the disk usage.
-Hope you like it.
+I also explained a few things that might trouble you in understanding disk usage.
+I hope you like it.